thanhtu90/appaccelerator/README.md

 This project provide api to support listing local file

-Edit docker-compose.yml and map your source path for root directory to volume :
+Edit docker-compose.yml and map your source path for root directory to volume (Please do not leave trailing slash in path):

 For linux:

 - x-source-os: &source-os linux
-- x-source-path: &source-path /Users/apple/Desktop/
+- x-source-path: &source-path /Users/apple/Desktop

 For window: